KanagalaA/cf_ai_academic_research_agent/README.md

 ---

-## 📸 Screenshots

-The UI features a dark-themed chat interface with:
-- A collapsible sidebar showing workspace info
-- A phase progress indicator (Scoping → Planning → Searching → Reading → Active)
-- Chat bubbles for user/assistant messages
-- Quick action chips when research is active
-- Paper count displayed in the header

----

 ## 🔑 Key Design Decisions

-**Why Durable Objects?** Each research workspace needs fully isolated, persistent state.
-Durable Objects give us a single-threaded, strongly-consistent storage model per workspace — perfect for stateful agents.
+**Agents SDK over raw Durable Objects.** The Cloudflare Agents SDK wraps Durable Objects with automatic SQLite-backed `setState()` persistence, hibernation-safe request handling, and clean `onRequest()` lifecycle hooks — eliminating boilerplate and making state mutations atomic.

+**Draft-based state batching.** All state mutations within a request go through a local `draft` object via `patch()`, with a single `setState()` flush at the end.
+This prevents multiple concurrent `setState()` calls from clobbering each other — a common bug with naive Durable Object usage where each call spreads stale `this.state` and overwrites earlier mutations in the same request.

+**Deferred history commits.** Each request stores the user/assistant exchange as `pendingUserMsg`/`pendingAssistantMsg`, committed to `chatHistory` at the *start* of the next request.
+This ensures the LLM always sees a complete history — including the most recent exchange — when building context for clarification questions.

+**Explicit plan trigger (button, not keywords).** Plan generation is triggered by an `__GENERATE_PLAN__` sentinel message from a dedicated sidebar button — not by parsing user text for phrases like "give me the plan".
+This eliminates false triggers and topic corruption from casual conversation, and gives the user full control over when to transition phases.

+**Full conversation context in plan generation.** The `generatePlan()` function feeds the entire Q&A transcript from `chatHistory` to the LLM, not just a sparse `clarifications` object populated by keyword matching.
+This produces specific, relevant plans rather than generic placeholder outlines.

+**Synchronous paper gathering.** `gatherAndAnalyzeSources()` runs synchronously within the plan request (awaited, not fire-and-forget).
+Fire-and-forget caused Cloudflare to hibernate the Durable Object mid-search, silently returning 0 papers.
+The plan response takes 30-60s but papers are guaranteed to be present when it returns.

+**AND-joined arXiv queries.** Multi-word keywords are split into individual terms joined with `+AND+` (e.g. `all:echocardiogram+AND+all:deep+AND+all:learning`).
+The `all:phrase` format does exact phrase matching and returns 0 results for most multi-word queries.

+**Workspace-per-session.** Each page load generates a fresh workspace UUID, avoiding stale Durable Object state from previous sessions bleeding into new conversations.

-**Why Llama 3.3 70B FP8?** The faster FP8 variant gives us near-70B quality at production latency suitable for interactive chat.
+**Why Llama 3.3 70B FP8?** The faster FP8 variant gives near-70B quality at production latency suitable for interactive chat.
 Used for all LLM calls within the agent.

-**Why arXiv?** No API key required, excellent coverage of CS/ML/physics/math research, and returns rich structured metadata including full abstracts.
+**Why arXiv?** No API key required, excellent coverage of CS/ML/medicine/physics research, and returns rich structured metadata including full abstracts suitable for summarization.

-**Streaming considerations:** The architecture is designed to be extended with streaming responses using Workers' `TransformStream` — the `/api/chat` endpoint can be upgraded to stream tokens as they arrive from Workers AI.

 ---